 Annual Student Review

-At the end of each academic year, each doctoral student submits an activity report that summarizes his or her activities for the year: coursework completed, status of research projects, teaching or research assistance provided, research presentations, professional development and any other field-specific requirements that he or she has met.
-After reviewing the activity report and consulting with the program’s faculty, the student will receive an academic progress report from his or her academic adviser or PhD coordinator.
+At the end of each academic year, each doctoral student submits an activity report that summarizes activities for the year: coursework completed, status of research projects, teaching or research assistance provided, research presentations, professional development and any other field-specific requirements that the student has met.
+After reviewing the activity report and consulting with the program’s faculty, the student will receive an academic progress report from their academic adviser or DGS.
 The report provides feedback on the student’s progress to date as well as suggestions for meeting the next set of requirements or milestones for the coming year — advanced coursework, candidacy, dissertation research and the academic job market.

 Teaching Assistance/Research Assistance

 To become better integrated into the department’s intellectual life, in years two, three, and four, a portion of the student's stipend is allocated toward wages for teaching and research assistance for approximately 10 hours per week.
 These appointments are like apprenticeships; students receive on-the-job training under the guidance of the faculty.

 A written qualifying examination in the major field is required.
 This exam is focused on the coursework taken in the student’s major field of study and measures the student’s knowledge of the field as a whole.
 The structure and timing of the exam are determined by each program.
 Passing the qualifying exam, in addition to any other program-specific requirements (such as a research paper), will advance doctoral students into candidacy.
 Students who do not meet predetermined deadlines and degree requirements may face academic probation and/or risk exclusion from the PhD Program.
 Questions about academic progress and degree requirements should be addressed to each student’s DGS and/or academic advisor.